P07 - Saturn

 Francisco Goya painted him devouring his son in 1820.

-He was 74, deaf, and living alone in a house outside Madrid he called the Quinta del Sordo: the House of the Deaf Man.
+He was 74, deaf, and living alone in a house outside Madrid he called the Quinta del Sordo — the House of the Deaf Man.
 He painted directly onto the plaster walls of his dining room.
-Fourteen paintings, now called the Black Paintings.
-Saturn Devouring His Son is one of them.
-The figure is monstrous: wild-eyed, massive, and pale against black, holding the already-headless body of a son he is eating alive, hands gripping the torso, and mouth impossibly wide.
+Saturn Devouring His Son is one of fourteen paintings now called the Black Paintings.
+The figure is monstrous: wild-eyed, massive, and pale against black, holding the already-headless body of a son he is eating alive, mouth impossibly wide.
 It was painted on the wall of the room where Goya ate his meals.
 He looked at it while he ate.
 He never intended it for public display.
-It was transferred to canvas and brought to the Prado after his death.

-Rubens had painted the same scene two hundred years earlier: classical, contained, and technically brilliant—Saturn as an old man performing a horrible act with mythological dignity.
+Rubens had painted the same scene two hundred years earlier: classical, contained, technically brilliant — Saturn as an old man performing a horrible act with mythological dignity.
 Goya painted Saturn as pure panic.
 The god who swallows his children because he is afraid of them.
 Not malicious.
 Terrified.

 That distinction matters.
 Kronos doesn't destroy the future because he hates it.
 He destroys it because the prophecy told him it would destroy him first.